-\subsection{Experiments on the profile size}
+\subsection{Experiments on the Profile Size}

 In previous experiments, we assumed that the profile size is $m=5000$.
-In this section we report experiments on other values of $m$.
-More precisely, we evaluated the performance on two sequences of length $n=10^6$ in which the item sizes are generated using Weibull distribution (with $sh=3$) and the GI-benchmark, respectively, as in Section 6.2. of the main paper.
+In this section, we report experiments on other values of $m$.
+More precisely, we evaluated the performance on two random sequences of length $n=10^6$ in which the item sizes are generated using Weibull distribution (with $sh=3$) and the GI-benchmark, respectively, as detailed in Section 6.2.
 As before, we choose $k=100$.
-Predictions are generated based on a prefix of length $b=1000$ of the input; this corresponds to error values of $\eta = 0.1922$ and $\eta = 0.2045$ for the Weibull and GI-instances, respectively.
-We run \hybrid ($\lambda \in \{0.25, 0.5, 0.75, 1\}$) for $100$ different values of $m$, equidistant in $[100,100100]$.
+Predictions are generated based on a prefix of length $b=1000$ of the input; this resulted in error values of $\eta = 0.1922$ and $\eta = 0.2045$ for the Weibull and GI-instances, respectively.
+We run \hybrid ($\lambda \in \{0.25, 0.5, 0.75, 1\}$) for $100$ different values of $m$, equidistant in the interval $[100,100100]$.

 Figure~\ref{fig:profile} depicts the number of bins opened by the algorithms.
 The experiments show that the parameter $m$ has little impact on the performance of \hybrid, that is, as long as $m$ is sufficiently large (e.g., when $m \geq 1000$), the performance of \hybrid is consistent and independent of the choice of $m$.